Logiqx/gps-guides/devices/README.md

 ## GPS Devices

-I haven't created pages for all of these devices yet, but I do plan to do so in the future!
+I haven't created pages for all of these devices yet, but I plan to do so in the future!